 You can use both ice and heat to your advantage when you experience lower back pain.
 However, order is important here.
-When faced with a new injury, first you ice it, then you heat it.
+When faced with a new injury, first you ice it, then use heat.

 If you’ve tweaked your lower back, apply ice during the first 24 to 48 hours.
 Here’s how you can use ice to your advantage:

-- Place ice cubes in a plastic bag or purchase a cool pack, and wrap either in a cloth to protect your skin from injury.
+- Place ice cubes or crushed ice in a plastic bag, or purchase a cool pack.
+Wrap what you’re using in a cloth to protect your skin from injury.

 - Apply to your lower back for no more than 10 minutes at a time.

-- Repeat as needed throughout the day, giving yourself at least 10-minute breaks between ice applications.
+- Repeat as needed throughout the day.
+Give yourself at least 10-minute breaks between ice applications.

 While heat may be tempting to apply after an injury, it can cause your body to release even more inflammatory compounds into your body.
 After one to two days and for chronic pain, you can begin to apply heat.
 The same rules apply with a cold pack: Refrain from applying the heat source directly to your skin.
 Instead, wrap the heat pack or heating pad in a cloth first.
 While it can be tempting to sleep with a heating pad all night to relieve your back pain, avoid doing this.
 You can easily burn your skin if the protective cloth slips away.